 - When does the penalty period begin to run?

 - How does Medicaid treat jointly held assets?

 - Can Medicaid recover from a beneficiary’s estate?

 - Can Medicaid recover from a community spouse’s estate?

-Smith Barid provides advice on Medicaid eligibility, prepares and files Medicaid applications, and represents clients in Medicaid denials, spousal claims and estate recoveries.
+Smith Barid provides advice on eligibility, prepares and files Medicaid applications, and represents clients in Medicaid denials, spousal claims and estate recoveries.
 For more information on Medicaid Planning, check out articles on the topic on our blog or use the Contact Us form on this website to start discussions about your Medicaid eligibility today.

 The information contained on this website, any materials downloaded from this website and any communications you receive from Smith Barid, LLC as a result of your use of our website, do not constitute legal advice and do not create an attorney client relationship with Smith Barid, LLC.